 I inadvertently started gathering other stories of our area after I wrote a Christmas Eve column about our need for economic development.
 A reader -- originally from Westminster but now residing in Virginia -- wrote an honest, poignant e-mail about his inability to find work here in southern Vermont.
 As we corresponded several more times, the subtext of his writing became clearer: There are important stories of our area that don't get told.
 Or, perhaps, they do get told, but we haven't trained our ears well enough to truly listen.

 After a March column, "The Making of Things," I heard from artists, business owners, retirees, longtime residents, newer arrivals, activists, and community leaders in town.
-All their comments echoed an inescapable implication: The story we tell about our town is not complete; it leaves out the experience of many people.

 There is danger in a single story.
 Nigerian novelist Chimamanda Ngozi Adichie addresses this danger in a TED Global talk she recorded in July 2009.
 When Adichie first wrote stories -- at the age of 7 -- she only wrote what she'd read: American and British children's literature.
 All her characters were blue-eyed and white; they played in the snow and spoke of the weather; and they consumed apples and ginger beer -- all absolutely foreign to a young Nigerian girl.
 "We are vulnerable in the face of a story," she explains.
 We lose our own experience to the more powerful -- and ubiquitous -- narrative.